NipeH/Arduino_ESP32_Bluetooth-Scanner/README.md

 3. Import the flows.json to your Node-Red and check the numbered notes in the flow screen.

-4. For more detailed instructions to configure your flows and more documentation, go to: https://github.com/sammusama/Arduino/blob/master/Node-Red-Flow/README.md
+4. From the link you can find more detailed instructions to configure your flows and more documentation: https://github.com/sammusama/Arduino/blob/master/Node-Red-Flow/README.md